nevesnunes/blog/_posts/2020-07-30-CTF-Writeup---CyBRICS-2020---Hide-And-Seek.markdown

 /lib64/ld-linux-x86-64.so.2 (0x00007fdf1b3b1000)
 ```

 Check system calls with `strace`.
-To trim out boilerplate, such as dynamic linker initialization, we can compile a simple program in c:
+To trim out boilerplate, such as dynamic linker initialization, we can compile a simple program:

 ```c
 char *p = "A";